Original photo: Chris Hoare

 Despite knowing that it was impossible for a shark to be in the pool, I could not shake the feeling I was being hunted.

-However, Spielberg’s portrayal of a vengeful shark that targeted humans was a misconception of shark behavior, since sharks do not intentionally attack humans as prey, but often mistake them for seals or rival predators.
+But Spielberg’s portrayal of a vengeful shark that targeted humans was a misconception of shark behaviour since sharks do not intentionally attack humans as prey, but often mistake them for seals or rival predators.